HomeLatest NewsPolicyGoogle content crackdown continues, 94,173 content pieces removed in Dec

 Register Now →

-The disclosure by the US-based company is part of compliance with India’s that came into force in May last year.
+The disclosure by the US-based company is part of compliance with India’s IT rules that came into force in May last year.
 Google, in its latest report, said it had received 31,497 complaints in the month of December (December 1-31, ) from individual users located in India via designated mechanisms, and the number of removal actions as a result of user complaints stood at 94,173.

 These complaints relate to third-party content that is believed to violate local laws or personal rights on Google’s significant social media intermediaries (SSMI) platforms, the report said.